tamarit/pn_suite/README.md

 Installation
 ============
 There are two prerequisites to use this tool.
 One is the (free) tool [Graphviz](http://www.graphviz.org/), and the other is the (free) [Erlang/OTP framework](http://www.erlang.org/).
-The (free) system [LoLA](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/) is optional: it enables the use of [LoLA](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/) expressions as properties to preserve when preforming slicing.
 These are the few steps needed to have PN-Suite installed in a Unix system.

 	$ git clone https://github.com/tamarit/pn_suite.git
 	$ cd pn_suite/